-After my three hour bus ride from Brussels through Antwerp and the Benelux country side, I arrived at the ultra modern Den Haag Centraal train station.
-The building itself looks incredibly futuristic, with impossibly tall stark white poles framing clear glass walls.
-It was the first week of July, but the weather was quite mild – mid 60s, grey skies and a cool breeze.
+After my three-hour bus ride from Brussels through Antwerp and the Benelux countryside, I arrived at the ultra-modern Den Haag Centraal train station.
+The building looks incredibly futuristic, with impossibly tall stark white poles framing transparent glass walls.
+It was the first week of July, but the weather was quite mild – mid-60s, with grey skies, and a cool breeze.
 I guess this shouldn’t have come as a shock, as the country is so far north.

 Hotels, Cafés & Restaurants